Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": Noise averaging always destroys DQPTs

 \section{Noise averaging always destroys DQPTs}

-Having shown that the approach used in Ref.~\cite{Ansari25} is incorrect, we now discuss three inequivalent and natural ways proper noise averages can be obtained.
+Having shown that the approach used in Ref.~\cite{Ansari25} is insensitive to noise, we now discuss three inequivalent and natural ways proper noise averages can be obtained.
 In this section we will denote quantities $X$ which are noise averaged by $\bar{\bar X}=\mathbbm{E}_R[X]$. \\

 {\bf Case 1:} As in the paper, the Master equation \eqref{rho_av} is used to obtain the noise-averaged initial mixed state $\bar{\bar{\rho}}(0)$.
 Using the Loschmidt echo $\mathcal{L}[\bar{\bar\rho}](t)$ based on the noise-averaged density matrix we obtain the return rate